Discover the end-user era, and how companies evaluate and buy machine learning software and applications.

-The End-User Era is upon us.
-It represents an important shift in the way organizations purchase business software, and it directly applies to Artificial Intelligence (AI).
+The end-user era is upon us.
+It represents an important shift in the way organizations purchase business software, and it directly applies to Machine Learning (ML).

 Needless to say, these purchasing decisions took several months to make.
-It took another several months to set-up the hardware, install and customize the software and train the end-users.
+It took several months to set up the hardware, install and customize the software and train the end-users.
 It could take up to a whole year or more before the business executive would see the new software application up and running.

-The COVID-19 pandemic has reinforced this movement in a massive way according to a recent McKinsey report.
+The COVID-19 pandemic has massively reinforced this movement according to a recent McKinsey report.
 “More than three quarters of buyers and sellers say they now prefer digital self-serve and remote human engagement over face-to-face interactions”.
 Even after lockdowns are lifted this new paradigm will continue to amplify, for two main reasons.

-The first is that end-users more frequently than ever buy goods on-line with just a click or two.
-They also live on-line: They Google for their research, go to Facebook for news, listen to music streaming services, watch their favorite shows and movies on-demand, and exchange ideas plus share comments through all sorts of social media networks.
+The first is that end-users more frequently than ever buy goods online with just a click or two.
+In the end-user era, they also live online: They Google for their research, go to Facebook for news, listen to music streaming services, watch their favorite shows and movies-on-demand, and exchange ideas plus share comments through all sorts of social media networks.
 These end-users are bringing this new way of interacting with technology to the business world.

 The second is that more and more business software applications live in the Cloud.
 Companies no longer want to make expensive hardware purchases, nor worry about maintenance and upgrade costs.
 They’re also looking for more economical pay-as-you-go pricing models, instead of paying thousands of dollars up-front.

-The same applies to AI.
-Setting-up and deploying a robust and scalable AI application should not be complex nor costly.
-We saw this trend coming a few years ago when AI users, mostly the data engineers and data scientists, were involved early in the purchasing decision process.
+The same applies to ML/AI.
+Setting up and deploying a robust and scalable ML application should not be complex nor costly.
+We saw this trend coming a few years ago when ML users, mostly the data engineers and data scientists, were involved early in the purchasing decision process.
 We therefore decided from the get-go that the ForePaaS Platform would be free-to-try, easy-to-learn and easy-to-use.
 It would have to be intelligent enough to automate all of the back-end technical tasks, including the data workflows, data storage, security, and the complex underlying Cloud services.
-With the ForePaaS Platform, users have set-up their AI applications in just a few days, and deployed them in the Cloud with a single click.
-Welcome to the new AI End-User Era!
+With the ForePaaS Platform, users have set up their ML applications in just a few days, and deployed them in the Cloud with a single click.
+Welcome to the new ML end-user era!